Sweetwater River (California): History

 The first European to arrive in the region was probably Juan Rodríguez Cabrillo, who sailed his ship, the San Salvador, into San Diego Bay on September 28, 1542.
 Cabrillo did not stay in the area for long, but his visit helped Spain lay claim to the area.
 The Spanish established settlements in the area in the 1760s mainly clustering around Mission San Diego de Alcala, calling the river Agua Dulce.
 From 1795, the lower part of the watershed was part of the Rancho del Rey (Ranch of the King) under Spain, this land south of the Presidio of San Diego, that later became the Rancho de la Nación.
 In an attempt to save some of the lands of the San Diego Mission from secularization, their lands in the middle reach of the Sweetwater were given by the mission padres to Apolinaria Lorenzana in 1833.
 These lands became the Rancho Jamacha and Rancho San Juan de Las Secuas.
 Later, after passing from the hands of Mexico to the United States, emigrants began arriving in the San Diego area in great numbers, many of them settling along the Sweetwater, establishing irrigated farms.
-The Sweetwater Dam was built in 1888 to provide storage for agricultural and municipal uses.
+Sweetwater Dam was built in 1888 to provide storage for agricultural and municipal uses.
 By the late 1800s, the stream was described as having "practically no living water, except at its extreme sources and for 10 or 20 miles down from the summit of the range" presumably because of the large irrigation diversions.

 Dams

 On its journey to the sea, the Sweetwater is interrupted by three dams.
 The first is Palo Verde Dam, a small rockfill structure about 2.5 mi southeast of Alpine, serving mainly for recreation and flood control.
 Several miles below Palo Verde lies the much larger Loveland Dam (Sweetwater Falls Dam), which forms Loveland Reservoir.
-Below here, the Sweetwater is free flowing until about 8 mi above the mouth, where the Sweetwater Dam forms the last and largest, Sweetwater Reservoir.
+Below here, the Sweetwater is free flowing until about 8 mi above the mouth, where Sweetwater Dam forms the last and largest, Sweetwater Reservoir.

 Loveland and Sweetwater are both operated by the Sweetwater Authority.
 The former serves mainly for flood control while Sweetwater functions as a reserve water storage facility for the cities downstream, including San Diego, National City and Chula Vista and also as a terminus for piped-in water from the San Diego Aqueduct.